circe/circe/CONTRIBUTING.md

 ## Write code

-The [design principles document](DESIGN.md) outlines some of the practices followed in the circe codebase.
+The [design principles document][design-principles] outlines some of the practices followed in the circe codebase.
 In general the public API should be purely functional, but the implementation is free to use non-functional constructions for the sake of performance—we want correctness, of course, but internally we're willing to have this correctness verified by tests rather than the compiler when